mozilla/areweslimyet/README.md

 - Close all the tabs.
 - Repeat.
-- At various points, call the memory reporter subsystem and fire an event with a memory snapshot as data that the EnduranceTest.py module will forward to the database.
+- At various points, call the memory reporter subsystem and fire an event with a memory snapshot as data that the MarionetteTest.py module will forward to the database.

 `slimtest_config.py` holds the values we configure the endurance test with.
 Sourced by run_slimtest.py and slimtest_batchtester_hook.py

-`run_slimtest.py` uses BenchTester to load the EnduranceTest module with our endurance test, and run it against a specific firefox build.
+`run_slimtest.py` uses BenchTester to load the MarionetteTest module with our endurance test, and run it against a specific firefox build.

 `slimtest_batchtester_hook.py` is a hook that the BatchTester.py daemon requires